 On this page

-The live MCP tools/list response includes read-only annotations and structured input schemas for these tools.
-Parameters with fixed allowed values are advertised as enums so clients can render and validate the allowed values directly.
+The live MCP tools/list response includes read-only annotations and structured input schemas; parameters with fixed allowed values are advertised as enums.

 #Source grounding

-Tools return stable source identifiers such as case_watch_id, docket_number, document_id, source_content_id, and chunk_id.
-Use document_id with MCP tools such as search_within, read_text, analyze_document, and get_document_summary.
+Tools return stable source identifiers such as case_id, case_watch_id, docket_number, activity_id, document_id, source_content_id, and chunk_id. case_id is the preferred public case identifier.
+ElevenFlo also returns case_watch_id, the legacy wire name for the same value; use either identifier in follow-up MCP calls.
+Use document_id with MCP tools such as search_within, read_text, analyze_document, and get_document_summary only when document_search_available is true.
+RSS-only docket activity has an activity_id and may have an rss_docket_entry_id, but it does not have searchable document text.
 Use document_public_id only for browser-facing filing links such as /api/search/open/<document_public_id>/.
 Pass tool identifiers to read_text when exact wording, dates, amounts, deadlines, vote percentages, releases, injunctions, or defined terms matter.

 Document-bearing native tools support response_mode: